-Your drapery success starts here!
-Once you have a suitable drapery workroom, you'll find it much easier to work on your projects.
+With a drapery workroom you'll have a head start!
+Once you have it setup, you'll find it much easier to work on your projects.
 To get started you'll only need a few essentials.

 Do you have a room you can use as a drapery workroom?
 Great!
 That's the best solution.
 You can set yourself up with the items you need, and arrange the room just how you want.